 A recent addition to Academy traditions that rolls in a previous one (re: Roman Banquet), fondly named Fling in the Spring, our field day is a springtime day of fun.
-Students spend the day with their teams (much as they do for Rafting Day), participating in various activities in the morning, enjoying a Roman Banquet (in toga attire) with some Latin entertainment in the middle of the day, and finish the schedule off with Academy Olympics.
+Students spend the day with their teams (much as they do for Rafting Day), participating in various activities and enjoy a Roman Banquet (in toga attire) at lunch.